-"Our guide was everything you promised - we felt very lucky to have him ....
-He was so goodhumored and wellinformed ... and clearly cares a great deal about and is very proud of - his country." - Angela Burnett
+"Our guide was everything you promised - we felt very lucky to have him as our guide.
+He was so goodhumored and wellinformed ... and clearly cares a great deal about and is very proud of - his country."

+- Angela Burnett

 Few places rival Costa Rica's ecological diversity.
 Over a quarter of the country is a national park, wildlife refuge, biological reserve, or protected area.
 And for good reason: Costa Rica boasts 850 bird species, 208 mammal species, 50,000 insect species, and 2,000 orchids.
+Wow!

-We spend several days at each location to get to know them in detail.
+On this Costa Rica nature tour, we spend several days at each location to get to know them in detail.
 We also visit an outstanding botanical garden and, whenever possible, local markets.
 Share in Costa Rican customs and sample local foods while you experience our hosts' exceptional hospitality.
 A real highlight is a visit to ornithological writer Dr. Alexander Skutch's farm.
 Enjoy a special getaway while you experience the marvels of the Central American tropics.
-This is one of our most popular tours, always filling quickly.